gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 ~$ sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib build-essential chrpath socat cpio python python3 python-pip libsdl1.2-dev xterm
 ```

 Then we need to get a Yocto release.
-We will use the pocky release for this tutorial:
+We will use the `poky` release for this tutorial:

 ```sh
 ~$ git clone git://git.yoctoproject.org/poky